Our Commitment to Accessibility

 We entrust people with decision-making autonomy and independence in order to build leadership capacity and accessibility.

 Building towards accessible learning and working environments requires shared responsibilities and collaborative commitments from staff, students and the wider YRDSB community.
-Our accessibility goals are achieved through the ongoing work of the AODA Advisory Committee which operates under the direction of the HRCO.
+Our accessibility goals are achieved through the ongoing work of the AODA Advisory Committee which operates under the direction of the HRO.

 The work of the AODA Advisory Committee is guided by the Multi-Year Accessibility Plan and summarized at the end of each reporting year in an Annual Accessibility Report.
 The Multi-Year Accessibility Plan sets out four Multi-Year Accessibility Goals in a coordinated commitment to accessibility.